rlopez19781978/pure-planck-quantization/Universe_ROL.md

 To an external observer, time near the black hole slows down.
 This is an optical artifact caused by a severe drop in the virtual world's framerate.
 The processor requires billions of internal core clock cycles to compute a single micro-step of spatial translation.
 At the exact boundary of the horizon, the local time rate drops to absolute zero relative to the external system; the frame rate freezes completely because the object has reached the final operational address of physical reality.

 ---

-## VII.
-CONCLUSIONS: THE DEFINITIVE LAWS OF THE ROL MATRIX

-The technical and mathematical development codified in this research establishes three absolute truths about the cosmos:

-1.  **The Universe IS Energy-Time:** Energy ($J$) and Time ($s$) are not separate variables interacting on a background.
-They are the exact same primordial substance.
-2.  **The Abolition of Infinities:** Infinite density singularities are mere artifacts of a continuous spherical background bias.
-In the ROL Universe, geometric collapse is halted by the orthogonal pixel matrix itself.
-3.  **The Flatness Illusion via Local Deviation:** Motion is a discrete digital translation.
-Local directional curvature ($\kappa = 1.12656 \times 10^{-17} \text{ m}^{-1}$) causes a subtle spatial lateral deviation of exactly **0.50625 meters per second** of light flight.
-This infinitesimal bending makes the matrix appear completely flat to human observers at small scales.
-Because a photon requires **292.22 Billion Years** to completely circumnavigate the fractal loop, the light from the core engine has not yet completed a single macro-orbit since the matrix initialized processing, preserving the grand optical illusion of an infinite, expanding cosmos.

----